 All gifts go toward ministry initiatives of All Souls and relief of those in need.

-the LORD turn his face toward you and give you peace.
+the Lord lift up his countenance upon you and give you peace.
 Amen.
-(Numbers 6:24-26)

 Let us go forth and serve our world as those who love our Lord and Savior Jesus Christ.